askd/animakit/README.md

 # Animakit
 React components developed to make your site more friendly ;)

+Just wrap your existing UI with Animakit components to get transitions for better UX.

 > **Note:** This repository contains only demo pages.
 Each component has it own repository.

 ## [Demos](https://animakit.github.io)